 Important Historical Note:

-Brutus is descended from an ancient nobleman who drove the last king out of Rome in 509 BC, declaring that Rome would never have a king again.
-This last king, Tarquin, was also known for the rape of an innocent girl, (pictured left), which Shakespeare immortalized in his poem “The Rape of Lucrece.”
+Brutus is descended from an ancient nobleman who drove out the last king of Rome in 509 BC, declaring that Rome would never have a king again.
+This last king, Tarquin, was also known for the rape of an innocent girl, (pictured above ), which Shakespeare immortalized in his poem “The Rape of Lucrece.”
 To Brutus, the concept of letting Caesar abuse his power by becoming king, (thereby betraying the senate and the people of Rome), would be just as disgusting as his ancestor letting Tarquin rape the virgin Lucrece.
 Cassius knows this, which is why he manipulates Brutus’ family loyalty by reminding him that Brutus’ ancestor would rather the Devil ruled in Rome than a king.

 Play Summary Rome- 44BC.
 Julius Caesar has become dictator-for-life and everyone suspects he wants to become the first Roman king in 500 years.
 One day, a Soothsayer (fortune teller) warns Caesar to “beware the ides of March,” which the great man chooses to ignore.
 That same day, two senators named Brutus and Cassius, organize a conspiracy to assassinate Caesar on the steps of the Senate, which takes place on March 15th, just as the Soothsayer foretold.
 At Caesar’s funeral, his friend Marc Antony along with his nephew/ heir Octavius lead a bloody revolt among the mob to slaughter all the conspirators, which turns into all-out war on the field of Philippi.
 Brutus and Cassius commit suicide and Octavius takes the reigns of power, setting the foundation for the great Roman Empire.